varshini777/WSI_Prediction/README.md

 - **U-Net**: A convolutional neural network designed for biomedical image segmentation.
 It is effective for pixel-wise classification and is used in this project for segmenting tumor, stroma, and TIL regions.
 - **DeepLabV3**: A state-of-the-art deep learning model for semantic image segmentation.
 DeepLabV3 uses atrous convolution to capture multi-scale context information, which helps in accurate segmentation of regions.

-The models are trained on relevant datasets and fine-tuned to handle WSI data effectively.
-Pre-trained model weights can be used, or you can train your own models if required.

-## Results

-The output of the segmentation process is a mask image in PNG format for each WSI, which highlights the tumor, stroma, and TIL regions.
-These masks can be used for further analysis, visualization, or quantitative studies.